Celebration is an annual festival at Snape Maltings which showcases the diverse music being made by young people across Suffolk.

-Each year Celebration brings together over 1,400 performers from schools across the county (local authority maintained, academy or free schools).
+Each year Celebration brings together over 1,400 performers from schools across the county, and for the first time this year, community groups for young people.
 Each evening is different and audiences can expect to hear every kind of music imaginable.
-All ages and abilities join together in this unique and long running partnership between Snape Maltings and Suffolk County Council.
+All ages and abilities join together in this unique event, and we invite all to apply to take part.

 2018’s Celebration finale was composed and led by Aga Serugo-Lugo.
 He based “Falling Star” on a Suffolk myth focused on an impromptu horse ride from Suffolk to London, which evokes the feelings of total liberation we experience when we sing.